figBid Exclusive Fig Grafting Kit - FELCO Knife, 1" Parafilm®, Budding Rubbers

 The FELCO/Victorinox is a great knife for beginning grafters, floral, field, or general use.
 This was my first grafting knife.
 Not that I'm any kind of expert grafter now.
 But this was my first.
 Although I've gone on to a bit finer and more expensive knife, the FELCO/Victorinox is still my go-to blade in the garden and orchard.
 It's compact, lightweight, holds a great edge, and most of all economical.
 Simple and affordable; who doesn't like that?
 The little FELCO/Victorinox definitely won't break the bank.

-This little knife Swiss knife has the quality of FELCO horticultural tools backed by strength of 135 years of Victorinox workmanship.
+This little Swiss knife has the quality of FELCO horticultural tools backed by the strength of 135 years of Victorinox workmanship.

 - No lock; a strong back-spring snaps and keep the straight blade in place

 - No competition at this price point

 It just can't be beaten and everyone should have one in their grafting arsenal.
 If you've never used a knife before please pick up a book and read a little about it.
 My favorite is The Grafter's Handbook by R.J.
 Garner.
 A clean used copy can be had for around 4 bucks.
 I don't leave home without it.
 Next, please review this forum thread about selecting a grafting knife for beginning grafters.
 You can't buy this kind of info anywhere!

 Then watch a few YouTube videos and in no time flat, you'll be a grafting pro.
 Some of the better grafting videos for fig hobbyists right now are: